USDOL H-2A and H-2B Programs

 • Workers compensation coverage

-• SWA housing inspection report(s) or other documentation demonstrating rental/public accommodation housing meets standards and sufficient to house all workers
+• SWA housing inspection report(s) or documentation showing housing meets standards

 • Agent agreement/documentation demonstrating authority to represent the employer and MSPA registration (if applicable)